Our group began simply… with neighbors reaching out to help neighbors.

 OSHA training is offered twice a year.

 In 2015 rumors of raids by the Immigration and Customs enforcement agency frightened immigrant residents of the area.
-CoFiA’s organizer, Sayda Tuanama, arranged for a series of informational KNOW YOUR RIGHTS sessions led by speakers experienced in the field, including immigration attorneys.
-Speakers also spoke with the lunch guests about the possibility of organizing an effort to obtain municipal ID cards in Palisades Park, and effort that has been successful in other municipalities in New Jersey as well as in Mercer County.
+CoFiA’s organizer arranged for a series of informational KNOW YOUR RIGHTS sessions led by speakers experienced in the field, including immigration attorneys.
+Speakers also informed the lunch guests about the possibility of organizing an effort to obtain municipal ID cards in Palisades Park, an effort that has been successful in other municipalities in New Jersey as well as in Mercer County.

 The active membership of CoFiA is about 100 people, who participate at various levels of involvement including donating funds.
 The organization also receives grants and donations from various churches and community groups, including the Community Chest of Leonia.

 The mission of the organization continues to be to work for better immigration policy, to educate the citizens of the various communities about immigration issues, and to help improve the lives of the workers.
 Volunteers are always welcome.